Pinkietron/RSE-ECard-DLC/README.md

 # Credits
-ImABlisy - Programming most functions
+ImABlisy - Programming assistance and providing a foundation to build from

 Shao - Programming assistance